 4. Pick One Battle

-When it comes to incorporating color into your makeup look, the rule of one is key.
-"I might do a color-block look on my eyes and it will still seem very 'French' because the rest is easy and toned-down.
-If you're scared of color, just start with an eyeliner.
+When it comes to incorporating colour into your makeup look, the rule of one is key.
+"I might do a colour-block look on my eyes and it will still seem very 'French' because the rest is easy and toned-down.
+If you're scared of colour, just start with an eyeliner.
 Liquid liners are tricky to use so just wet a brush and use a shadow to create the liner.
 It's easier and looks much softer," she says.

 5. Use Bronzer The Right Way